Traffic (2016 film): Critical reception

 Meena Iyer of The Times of India gave it 4 stars out of 5, describing the film as a well-intentioned movie with fine performances from its ensemble cast.
 Anna MM Vetticad of Firstpost stated, "it is Needless messaging which spoils this Manoj Bajpayee-starrer".
 Shubhra Gupta of The Indian Express gave it 2 stars out of 5, and quoted that Crispness and the sense of urgency is missing in movie.
 Saibal Chatterjee of NDTV gave it 4 stars out of 5, describing the film as a fitting swan song: an unmissable film.

 Sweta Kaushal of Hindustan Times gave it 4 stars out of 5, titled that A Tight script, stellar performances make it a must-watch.
 Prarthna Sarkar of International Business Times gave it 3 stars out of 5, describing it as a must watch.
 Namarta Joshi of The Hindu quoted "'Traffic' wears thin, feels rushed.
 There is neither much of an emotional tug nor an edge-of-the-seat urgency that the film promised to deliver."
-Sukanya Verma from Rediff.com gave it 2 stars out of 5, said movie is muddled and lacklustre in its set-up.
+Sukanya Verma from Rediff.com gave it 2 stars out of 5, said movie is muddled and lacklustre in its setup.
 Bollywood Hungama gave it 2 stars out of 5.
 Nandini Ramnath of Scroll.in said that the remake of the Malayalam hit loses the essence of the original and movie titled Traffic goes nowhere.